makerdao/community/governance/votes/Executive vote - March 26, 2024.md

 address: "$spell_address"

 ---
-# [Executive Proposal] Stability Fee Changes, SparkLend D3M Debt Ceiling Increase, DDM to Spark DAI Morpho Vault Deployment, DSR Decrease, SBE Parameter Update, Dao Resolution Approvals - March 26, 2024
+# [Executive Proposal] Stability Fee Changes, SparkLend D3M Maximum Debt Ceiling Increase, Spark DAI Morpho Vault D3M Deployment, DSR Decrease, SBE Parameter Update, Dao Resolution Approvals, Trigger Spark Proxy Spell - March 26, 2024

 The Governance Facilitators, SideStream, Dewiz, and Phoenix Labs have placed an executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.